RouterRoidz/WiiU-SWKBD-scripts/README.md

 A: If you sent the script when the keyboard was open, press the Caps Lock key on the keyboard (the a↷A key) or re-open the keyboard.
 If it still doesn't change, there is a bug with the script.

-Please contact me on Discord `Randm#5310` or create an Issue here.
+Please contact me on Discord `Randm#5310` or create an Issue here if that's the case.

 =